-Unknown, to be discussed: constitutional abnormality, hereditary or acquired disturbance of the autonomous defence system, inflammatory, possibly infection-allergic reactions to different antigens.
+Unknown, discussed are: constitutional anomaly, hereditary or acquired disorder of the autonomic defense system, inflammatory, possibly infectious allergic reactions to different antigens.

-In about 30% of patients a familial occurrence is reported (Feng et al. 2014).
-An autosomal dominant inheritance is being discussed?
-Possibly the responsible gene is located on the chromosome 9p11.
+Familial occurrence is reported in about 30% of patients (Feng et al. 2014).
+An autosomal dominant mode of inheritance is discussed.
+Possibly, the responsible gene is located on chromosome 9p11.

 ManifestationThis section has been translated automatically.